sargeschultz11/Azure-Runbooks/Report-OneDriveSharedItems/README.md

 - Consider reviewing anonymous or organization-wide shares regularly for security risks
 - Set appropriate retention policies for the report storage container
 - Use the WhatIf parameter first to validate functionality without creating reports
+- For very large OneDrives, the script will cap processing at 1,000 folders or 10,000 items, whichever comes first
+- To work with larger environments, consider customizing the `$maxFolders`, `$maxItems`, and `$scriptTimeoutMinutes` variables